aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/convert-slide/_index.md

 }
 ```

-## **Convert a Slide with Notes and Comments to an Image**
+## **Convert Slide with Notes and Comments to Image**

 There are two interfaces [ITiffOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/itiffoptions) and [IRenderingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/irenderingoptions), used to control the rendering of presentation slides to images.
 Both of these interfaces include the [INotesCommentsLayoutingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions) interface, which can be used to include notes and comments of a slide in an exporting image.
-Also, you can control the position in which notes and comments will be displayed in the image using this interface.
+Using this interface, you can also control the position in which notes and comments will be displayed in the image.
 The following example demonstrates the usage of the [INotesCommentsLayoutingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions) interface using the [IRenderingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/irenderingoptions) interface.
-(An example of using the ITiffOptions interface will be provided below.)
+An example of ITiffOptions interface usage will be provided below.

+{{% alert title="Note" color="dark" %}}
-*Note* that when converting a slide to an image, the [NotesPositions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions/properties/notesposition) property cannot be set to [BottomFull](https://apireference.aspose.com/slides/net/aspose.slides.export/notespositions) to indicate the location of the notes.
+When converting slide to an image, the
+[NotesPositions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions/properties/notesposition) property cannot be set to [BottomFull](https://apireference.aspose.com/slides/net/aspose.slides.export/notespositions) to indicate the location of the notes.
-This is since the text of the note can be quite large and it physically cannot fit into the specified image size.
+This is since the text of the note can be quite large and it cannot physically fit into the specified image size.

+{{% /alert %}}

 ``` csharp
 using (Presentation pres = new Presentation("PresentationNotesComments.pptx"))